zahid58/zahid58.github.io/pages/research.md

 <h2><b>Research</b> Experience</h2>
 </div>
 <hr/>
-<h7 style="text-align: justify;">My research interests lie in the domain of <b>Computer Vision</b>, <b>Machine Learning</b> and their <b>real-world applications</b>.
-I am particularly interested in human behavior and activity recognition, object detection and video understanding.
+<h7 style="text-align: justify;">My primary research field is Computer Vision, Machine Learning and their real-life applications.
+I am interested in working on computer vision and AI technologies that can improve the safety and security of society.
+One way to do that is to explore how machines can better recognize and understand human appearance, behaviors, attributes and interactions.
+Specifically, I am interested to work on image and video recognition, biometrics, and action recognition.
 Since my final year undergraduate thesis on "Automatic Violence Detection from Surveillance Footage" (Published in IJCNN 2021), I am exploring the diverse and impactful research are of Computer Vision.
 I intend to produce more works in this field.</h7>
 <br/>
 <br/>